reefer42/xkaliber-go/README.md

 I am still continuing to polish this as solutions come along hand hel daemon iwill include in the next image link as i now have gotton it functional

+##########
+after some suggestions between former testers I've decided to now include a full-blown Kali Linux edition this will not be focused and tailored to hacking this will be taking advantage of the fact that has an insane high support for AMD micro code and AMD support and will stay on the recent available AMD drivers. all game related things will be isolated to prevent changes from the bleeding edge kernel and updates from mainline.
+I will be providing support for everything including virtual reality
+Rocm drivers and full AI support via rocm.